-Accountable, effective, efficient and transparent; Ambitious, self-aware and improving; Excellent employer; Focused on people and their needs; Working with and respecting others How we do this:
+Accountable, effective, efficient, and transparent; Ambitious, self-aware, and improving; Excellent employer; Focused on people and their needs; Working with and respecting others

-- A Leadership Challenge Programme which is linked to succession planning has been developed and will be rolled out during 2021. - Learning and Development programmes were revised and employees at all levels can now access optional accredited management qualifications. - Training requirements were identified and online learning and development opportunities including webinars and e-briefings were developed and offered to all councillors. - Two surveys of all council employees working from home were undertaken during 2020.
-On both occasions, 87% of those who responded said that they felt working from home was a positive experience.
-Feedback from these surveys will be used to inform future agile working arrangements. - A range of policies and activities are in place to support the Health and Wellbeing of employees including physical and mental health and these have been regularly communicated.
-Online wellbeing events were held in response to the new ways of working. - The council recognises that skilled and motivated employees are a key asset.
-All employees have an annual performance appraisal which links to the council values and a Personal Development Plan.
-The council offers a range of training interventions to support employee development. - The council has a comprehensive and coordinated approach to workforce planning which also supports succession planning.
-Each Resource reviews their workforce plan and related action plan to better understand workforce capacity issues, further challenges and opportunities to ensure that resources are in the right place, at the right time and people have the right skills.
-The council-wide Workforce plan 2020-23 has been revised to consider the workforce requirements as a result of the Pandemic response. - Senior Managers have overseen the annual scrutiny of the council's assets through the review of a suite of Asset Management Plans.
-Service Asset Management Plans have been developed in line with CIPFA guidance and these feed into the Corporate Asset Management Plan which outlines priorities and provides an overview of how the council has performed in this area. - The council's Scheme of Delegation, Financial Regulations, Standing Orders on Contracts and Terms of Reference ensured that committees, officers and statutory officers were clear on the decisions that could be made within their area of authority.
-This is supplemented by councillor's role profiles which outline the key purpose, specific and core accountabilities for each role. - The council continues to work with a range of public sector, business and academic partners to improve outcomes for those living and working in South Lanarkshire.
+- A Leadership Challenge Programme which is linked to succession planning has been developed and rolled out during 2021. - Learning and Development programmes were revised and employees at all levels can now access optional accredited management qualifications. - Training requirements were identified and online learning and development opportunities including webinars and e-briefings were developed and offered to all councillors. - Three surveys of all Council employees were undertaken during 2021-22.
+The 3rd related to working from home/hybrid working, the results will be available shortly.
+Feedback from this survey will be used to inform future agile working arrangements. - A range of policies and activities are in place to support the Health and Wellbeing of employees including physical and mental health and these have been regularly communicated.
+Online wellbeing events were held in response to the new ways of working. - The Council recognises that skilled and motivated employees are a key asset.
+All employees have an annual performance appraisal which links to the Council values and a Personal Development Plan.
+The council offers a range of training interventions to support employee development. - The Council has a comprehensive and coordinated approach to workforce planning which also supports succession planning.
+Each Resource reviews their workforce plan and related action plan to better understand workforce capacity issues, further challenges, and opportunities to ensure that resources are in the right place, at the right time and people have the right skills.
+The Council-wide Workforce plan 2020/2023 has been revised to consider the workforce requirements as a result of the pandemic response. - Senior Managers have overseen the annual scrutiny of the Council's assets through the review of a suite of Asset Management Plans.
+Service Asset Management Plans have been developed in line with CIPFA guidance and these feed into the Corporate Asset Management Plan which outlines priorities and provides an overview of how the Council has performed in this area. - The Council's Scheme of Delegation, Financial Regulations, Standing Orders on Contracts and Terms of Reference ensured that Committees, officers, and statutory officers were clear on the decisions that could be made within their area of authority.
+This is supplemented by councillor's role profiles which outline the key purpose, specific and core accountabilities for each role. - The Council continues to work with a range of public sector, business, and academic partners to improve outcomes for those living and working in South Lanarkshire.
 Strategic Partnerships include the Community Planning Partnership and the Glasgow City Region City Deal.